 Composer is a dependency management tool that will install all the required dependencies of Zend Framework for you.
 If you haven’t installed Composer on your machine yet, you can get it here.

-For this tutorial, I’ve created an example project.
+For this tutorial, I’ve created a demo app.
 Here’s how the folder structure of a simple project looks like:

 Three sections are important for us: languages, public, and src.
 We’ll discuss them as we move forward with the tutorial.

 zend-i18n comes with a complete translation suite supporting all major formats.
 It also includes popular features that come with a translator object.
 Our next task is to define the Translator object.
 To do that, three aspects need to be configured:

 - Translation format